The 2026 Grant Cycle Is Open: Signal/Noise

 Planned Activities

 The Hacker Initiative is built to provide global support to those with a hacking mindset who have yet to find a supportive community of hackers.
+The Hacker Initiative will:

-• Offer financial support to STEM initiatives such as robotics clubs and research projects, and to promising software or product development projects conducted by public charity nonprofit corporations.
+such as robotics clubs and research projects, and to promising software or product development projects conducted by public charity nonprofit corporations.

-• Support contests, educational, and cool tech development programs and will work to connect hackers with recognized leaders and experts who can help them to further their knowledge and interests.
+and will work to connect hackers with recognized leaders and experts who can help them to further their knowledge and interests.

-• Sponsor educational presentations and resources geared towards technical people learning about hacking and to help introduce the public to the hacking community.
+geared towards technical people learning about hacking and to help introduce the public to the hacking community.

-• Support for hackers of all ages.
 Offer financial support to allow hackers to pursue their creative, hacking-oriented goals.

 Support for STEM Initiatives